TITLE 77: PUBLIC HEALTH

-Basement – when used in this Part, means any story or floor level below the main or street floor.
-Where due to grade difference, there are two levels each qualifying as a street floor, a basement is any floor below the level of the two street floors.
+Basement – when used in this Part, any story or floor level below the main or street floor.
+Where, due to grade difference, two levels each qualify as a street floor, a basement is any floor below the level of the two street floors.
 Basements shall not be counted in determining the height of a building in stories.

 Behavior Modification – treatment to be used to establish or change behavior patterns.

 – a disorder dating from birth or early infancy, nonprogressive, characterized

 by examples of aberrations of motor function (paralysis, weakness, incoordination)